 B.C.
 Provincial Budget Tax Changes

-Read a summary explanation of all the tax changes in the Budget and Fiscal Plan.
+Read a summary explanation of all the tax changes for Budget 2020 in the Budget and Fiscal Plan.

 Changes were introduced for:

 Learn more about the following tax changes using the sources below.

 On June 22, 2020, the government announced proposed amendments to Bill 4, Budget Measures Implementation Act, 2020.

 Carbonated beverages – Carbonated beverages that contain sugar, natural sweeteners or artificial sweeteners will no longer qualify for the exemption for food products for human consumption at a future date to be determined.
 PST will also apply to all beverages that are dispensed through soda fountains, soda guns or similar equipment, along with all beverages dispensed through vending machines (except vending machines wholly dedicated to dispensing beverages other than sweetened carbonated beverages, e.g., coffee or water machines) at a future date to be determined.

 PST registration – Canadian sellers of goods and Canadian and foreign sellers of software and telecommunication services will be required to register to collect PST if specified B.C. revenues exceed $10,000 at a future date to be determined.
 Also, all Canadian sellers of vapour products will be required at a future date to register to collect PST if they cause vapour products to be delivered to B.C. purchasers.

 Machinery and equipment – Effective February 19, 2020, exemptions for pollution control and waste management machinery and equipment are amended to remove the restrictions regarding the location where the machinery and equipment is used.
 The following bulletins have been updated to include this information: Bulletin PST 110 Production Machinery and Equipment Exemption (PDF), Bulletin PST 111 Mining Industry (PDF) and Bulletin PST 113 Oil and Gas Industry - Producers and Processors (PDF).